Hydrospheredata/hydro-serving/docs/src/main/tut/how-to/develop-runtimes.md

 # Develop Runtimes

 Sometimes you have to use technology that we are not supporting yet or you need more flexibility and you want to implement your own runtime.
 It may seem frightening at first glance, but it's actually not that difficult.
-ML Lambda is designed to abstract it's guts from model users and runtime developers.
+Serving is designed to abstract it's guts from model users and runtime developers.
 The key things you have to know to write your own runtime are:

 * Knowing how to implement a predefined gRPC service for a dedicated language;
 * Understanding our contracts' protobufs to describe entrypoints, such as inputs and outputs;